DavidAkerboom/ti_es_lifecycle_manager_package/README.md

 - Subscribes to a topic (`ti/es/change_state`) to trigger transitions based on runtime events
 - Gracefully handles configuration, activation, deactivation, and cleanup transitions

-## Mount States (not yet implemented)
+## Mount States

 The idea is to define the following states for the telescope mount:
 - moving
   - In this state the mount is in an active state where it is orienting the telescope towards a certain coordinate.
 - idle
   - In this state the mount is inactive and ready to receive an action.
-- sleep (maybe not necessary)
+- sleep
   - This state is activated when the mount is idle for x minutes.
 In this state only nodes active are for waking up and going back to idle.

 The state can be changed by publishing a message to the topic `ti/es/change_state`.
 This should be done in the brain node.

-In the table below is shown in which state each node is active. (there may be mistakes, changes can be made)
+In the table below is shown in which state each node is active.

 | nodes                         | moving | idle | sleep |
 | ----------------------------- | ------ | ---- | ----- |